The Valuable SEO Advice That Fulfilled One Contest Winner’s Dream

 If you find that a company with a similar domain name is taking away your traffic, you can claim that domain.
 For local listings, you can indicate to Google that your local addresses/listings have been hijacked.
 A Google representative should be able to help you with getting the domains/listings back.
 You can also file a DMCA (Digital Millennium Copyright Act) complaint with Google, a form that is easily available online.
 All you have to do is give Google your copyright number or your trademark number to file the DMCA (just to be on the safe side).

-Bruce: PWA is still changing.
+Bruce: PWAs are still changing.
 There are two types of design decisions you can make, as I mentioned in the Masterclass — Appy or Webby.
 The general feeling is Webby.
 The general way in which PWA works is this: when someone opens a website for the first time, it’s installed.
 It installs an envelope and loads the content in the envelope.
 The next time Google will know it’s a PWA and will load the content.
 The content will still be responsive.

 To learn more about PWAs, type “site:google.com Progressive Web Apps” on Google.

-If your company is stuck with how to do SEO or digital marketing, or is facing compliance issues, you can drop the Bruce Clay India team a note at email@example.com.
+If your company is stuck with how to do SEO or digital marketing, or is facing compliance issues, then you can drop the Bruce Clay India team a note at firstname.lastname@example.org.

 Siddharth Lal is the managing director of Bruce Clay India, established in 2009 and based in Gurgaon, India.